platformsh-templates/nextjs-strapi/README.md

 > **Note:**
 >
-> You will need to include the CLI flags `-p PROJECT_ID` and `-e ENVIRONMENT_ID` if you are not in the project directory or if the environment is associated with an existing pull request.
+> For many of the steps below, you may need to include the CLI flags `-p PROJECT_ID` and `-e ENVIRONMENT_ID` if you are not in the project directory or if the environment is associated with an existing pull request.

-### Strapi
+### Running the Strapi backend

 ```bash
 # Open a SSH tunnel to the environment's database.